Skip to content

 Study topic Summary of finding Reference

-Sirtuins are NAD⁺-dependent Sirtuins couple cellular NAD⁺ status to stress-response, metabolic, and maintenance programs.
-Imai & Guarente, Nat Rev Mol Cell Biol, 2014
+Sirtuins are NAD⁺-dependent Sirtuins are NAD⁺-dependent deacetylases that couple cellular NAD⁺ status to stress-response and metabolic maintenance programs.
+Sauve et al., Biochemistry, 2012

-Sirt1 → mitochondria/metabolism Resveratrol engages SIRT1/PGC-1α pathways and improves metabolic and mitochondrial function.
-Price et al., Cell Metab, 2012
+SIRT1 → mitochondria & metabolism Resveratrol engages SIRT1/PGC-1α signaling pathways and improves metabolic and mitochondrial function.
+Price et al., Cell Metabolism, 2012

-Pterostilbene neuro/mitochondrial benefits Pterostilbene demonstrates greater potency than resveratrol in cognitive and aging models, including mitochondrial benefits.
-Chang et al., Neurobiol Aging, 2012
+Pterostilbene neuro-/mitochondrial benefits Pterostilbene shows greater potency than resveratrol in cognitive and aging models, including mitochondrial outcomes.
+Chang et al., Neurobiology of Aging, 2012

-Resveratrol → SIRT1/PGC-1α & mitochondrial programs (preclinical) In high-fat–fed mice, resveratrol activated SIRT1/PGC-1α signaling, improved insulin sensitivity and mitochondrial function, reduced hepatic steatosis, and increased survival compared to controls.
+Resveratrol → SIRT1/PGC-1α & mitochondrial programs (preclinical) In high-fat-fed mice, resveratrol activated SIRT1/PGC-1α signaling, improved insulin sensitivity and mitochondrial function, reduced hepatic steatosis, and increased survival versus controls.
 Baur et al., Nature, 2006

 Piperine boosts polyphenol exposure Piperine inhibits glucuronidation and enhances the bioavailability of polyphenols such as resveratrol and curcumin.
-Johnson et al., Mol Nutr Food Res, 2011
+Shoba et al., Planta Medica, 1998

 Study topic Summary of finding Reference